chufangao/CTOD/llm_prediction_on_pubmed/README.md

 ## 3. Get LLM Predictions

 - To get the LLM prediction on PubMed abstracts, provide the OpenAI API key to the get_llm_predictions.py script and run the following.
 Also, provide the path to the above top_2_extracted_pubmed_articles.csv and the path to save LLM predictions.
+Along with the LLM predictions, extracted statistical features from the abstracts and the QA pairs are saved in the JSON files.

 ```jsx
 python get_llm_predictions.py --top_2_pubmed_path <Path to top_2_extracted_pubmed_articles.csv> --save_path <Path to save LLM predictions>